 - In Junjou Romantica, Nowaki disappears from Hiroki's life for a year without so much as leaving a note.
 Hiroki is understandably pissed off, and when Nowaki comes back they have a fight that lasts for weeks before finally being resolved.
 It's not until after they've made up and decided to move in together that Hiroki remembers that, um, actually Nowaki did tell him he was going to leave... and, in fact, Hiroki encouraged him to do so... it's just that Hiroki wasn't paying enough attention to the conversation to remember it afterwards.
 Ooops.
 Like Hiroki says, "Wow... that sure makes me look like the bad guy here."

-- Letter Bee: In the "Letter to Jiggy Pepper" arc, a girl named Nelly and her brother Nello were once friends with Jiggy Pepper before he left town to become a Letter Bee.
+- Letter Bee has an example that overlaps with Poor Communication Kills.
+In the "Letter to Jiggy Pepper" arc, a girl named Nelly and her brother Nello were once friends with Jiggy Pepper before he left town to become a Letter Bee.
 Nello, dying of a disease, wrote a letter to Jiggy and confessed to being "so angry," which Nelly believed meant that he was angry with Jiggy Pepper, and caused her to steal Lag's crossing pass in order to deliver Nello's letter herself.
 It turns out that Nello was angry with himself for not being able to get better so that he could protect his sister, he encouraged Jiggy to follow his dreams, and Jiggy left to finance building a church in the village.

 - Paranoia Agent: Sagi Tsukiko created Shonen Bat only to avoid her strict father's scolding for losing Maromi. but Maniwa revealed that her father always knew the truth: He only went to search for Shonen Bat to avoid the fact that he was so strict and her own daughter feared him, so he lied to the police and took a bat and pretended to search for Shonen Bat to show Tsukiko he cared for her.

-- In A Certain Scientific Railgun, during the Sports Festival, Misaki kidnaps Misaka 10032, sets all her resources to finding the other Sisters, brainwashes Mikoto's friends, and altogether causes lots of problems for everyone.
+- During the School Festival, Misaki kidnaps Misaka 10032, sets all her resources to finding the other Sisters, brainwashes Mikoto's friends, and altogether causes lots of problems for everyone.
 Her goal was to rescue 10032, keep her and the other Sisters safe, and destroy the organization that was trying to take advantage of their Hive Mind.
-If she had explained this to Mikoto, then they—two of the most powerful individuals in the city—could have done all this with little hassle.
+As Mikoto angrily points out, if she had explained this to Mikoto, then they—two of the most powerful individuals in the city—could have done all this with little hassle.
 But Mikoto is immune to her telepathy, and she is far too paranoid to work with someone she can't mind-read.

-- In A Certain Magical Index, Ouma Yamisaka kidnaps Index (blowing up Touma's apartment, a restaurant, and Touma's homework in the process) and tries to extract knowledge from her mind to lift a curse from a woman he loved.
+- Ouma Yamisaka kidnaps Index (blowing up Touma's apartment, a restaurant, and Touma's homework in the process) and tries to extract knowledge from her mind to lift a curse from a woman he loved.
 Touma tracks them down and says that he and Index would have been happy to help save the woman if Ouma had just asked for their help.
 Touma easily lifts the curse off-screen.

 - In Haiyore!
 Nyarko-san, a time-traveling alien named Yithka appears and attempts to use a mind-swapping gun to "borrow" Nyarko's body, but messes it up and instead swaps Nyarko and Mahiro with each other.
 After Yithka explains her situation (she needs help dealing with extremists from her time period) and the gang agrees to help, Hasta asks "Why didn't you just tell us that in the first place?"
 Yithka responds by beating a hasty retreat.